JaylaHouse/SlytherSnake/readme.md

 > - Editting/ polishing the snake movements and body parts to work more smoothly with player input.
 > - Edditing the scripts to model SOLID principles.
 > - Implement and creater a better looking powerups and character.

+### Steve:
+> - Display on the screen the amount of pick ups the snake completed in the game
+> - Increase the game time after certain amount of pick ups
+> - Add some image or logos on the screen to represent time or pick up to make the game look more interesting.

 ## Acknowledgements